Ease of Use

 During testing, we created a list of the most important features found in the best landscaping software and looked for them in each application we tested.
 This list included topography designers, which help you recreate your yard’s unique landscape.
-We also looked for 3D object editing, which lets you fine-tune the objects you place in your design and preview them as they would appear in real life.
-In addition, a photo importer is a great tool for replicating real-life yards and landscapes, and a cost estimator feature can give you an idea of how much it will cost to make your dream design a reality.
+We also favored programs that let you edit 3D objects, since they allow you to fine-tune the items you place in your design and preview them as they appear in real life.
+In addition, a photo importer is a great tool that can help you replicate real-life yards and landscapes you love.
+Further, a cost estimator feature can give you an idea of how much it will cost to make your dream design a reality.

 We examined each program’s object and plant libraries to see what types of lighting, grills, outdoor furniture and foliage they contain.
 In general, the larger the library, the more complete you can make your landscape design.

-As you place vegetation, it’s helpful if the program you’re using has a plant guide with information about which types of plants thrive in your part of the country, as well as info about how the trees and shrubs grow and their upkeep.
+As you place vegetation, it’s helpful if the program has a plant guide with information about which types of plants thrive in your part of the country as well as info about how the trees and shrubs grow and their upkeep.

 Additionally, you should check with your municipality to learn about local ordinances.
-Many cities and counties list certain types of plants that are either required or forbidden, and if you violate your local ordinances, you risk being cited and having to pay fines.
-All cities have a code services office you check with before you start planting or construction.
+Many cities and counties list certain types of plants that are either required or forbidden – if you violate local ordinances, you risk being cited and having to pay fines.
+All cities have a code services office you can check with before you start planting or construction.